hsablonniere/markleft/labs-md/make-your-own-kind-of-music.md

 }
 ```

+* In your `browseFromUrl` function, start an AJAX request to retrieve these informations.
-* Use this informations and add `.dir` and `.track` elements to the DOM, like this :
+* Use these informations and add `.dir` and `.track` elements to the DOM in `.track-list`, like this :

 ```html
 <a class="dir" href="/Anitek/">Anitek</a>